Unusually high phonon thermal conductivity in the Weyl semimetal TaP: A comparative study with TaAs: RESULTS AND DISCUSSION

-TaAs and TaP both crystallize in a body-centered tetragonal structure with the space group $I4_{1}md$ (No. 109), with each primitive cell containing four atoms, as illustrated in Fig.~\ref{fig1}(a).
-The optimized lattice parameters of TaAs (TaP) are $a$ = $b$ = 3.456 (3.329) $\rm \AA$ and $c$ = 11.718 (11.392) $\rm \AA$, in good agreement with earlier experimental and theoretical values \cite{PhysRevX.5.031023,PhysRevX.5.011029,lv2015observation,lv2015experimental,x8zl-w5x3}.
-Apparently, both compounds exhibit pronounced lattice anisotropy, which manifests in various physical properties, including electronic and thermal transport behavior.
-Figures~\ref{fig1} (b) and (d) present the phonon dispersions of TaAs and TaP along high-symmetry paths within the irreducible Brillouin zone (BZ), together with the projected phonon density of states (DOS).
-Substituting As with P shifts the overall phonon spectrum toward higher frequencies, a result of enhanced bond strength as reported previously \cite{ding2025concurrent}.
-More importantly, the increased anion–cation mass ratio in TaP leads to a wider a–o phonon frequency gap, which suppresses the 3ph scattering channels involving three acoustic phonons ($aaa$).
-As a result, a higher $\kappa_{\rm ph}$ is expected in TaP than in TaAs.
+TaAs and TaP both crystallize in a body-centered tetragonal structure with space group $I4_{1}md$ (No. 109), with each primitive cell containing four atoms, as illustrated in Fig.~\ref{fig1}(a).
+The optimized lattice parameters of TaAs (TaP) are $a=b=3.456$ (3.329) $\rm \AA$ and $c=11.718$ (11.392) $\rm \AA$, in good agreement with previous experimental and theoretical reports \cite{PhysRevX.5.031023,PhysRevX.5.011029,lv2015observation,lv2015experimental,x8zl-w5x3}.
+Both compounds exhibit pronounced structural anisotropy, which is reflected in a variety of physical properties, including their electronic and thermal transport behavior.

+Figures~\ref{fig1}(b) and (d) display the phonon dispersions along high-symmetry directions in the irreducible Brillouin zone together with the projected phonon density of states (phDOS).
+Replacing As with P shifts the entire phonon spectrum toward higher frequencies, consistent with the stronger bonding strength in TaP reported previously \cite{ding2025concurrent}.
+More importantly, the larger mass difference between Ta and P gives rise to a wider a–o phonon gap in TaP than in TaAs.
+This enlarged a–o gap reduces the phase space available for 3ph scattering processes involving two acoustic phonons and one optical phonon ($aao$).
+Consequently, phonon–phonon scattering is further suppressed in TaP, contributing to its higher phonon thermal conductivity compared with TaAs as discussed later.